top of page

 Double click the X,

-then click the bar at bottom left and when excel worksheet comes up, hit on home and then over to find and hit on it.
+then click the item appearing at top right and if it goes away then hit on the arrow top right with line below it and when excel worksheet comes up, hit on home and then over to find and hit on it.
 In box that comes up put in last name.
 May have to do this more than once if a name was used in the first name column.
 Top row has been frozen so may have to hit on spaces below to find person you are looking for.
 If you pull up the excel sheet you can save it on your computer and then make changes.
 Let us know what needs to be added or changed.
 262-763-7616

 YOU SHOULD SEE THE FOLLOWING TYPE ITEMS: